-When you get a tooth extraction in NW Calgary, your dentist will provide you with a few instructions to follow when you get home.
+When you get a tooth extraction in Varsity, your dentist will provide you with a few instructions to follow when you get home.
 These instructions are meant to ensure that your recovery after the procedure is as quick and smooth as possible.
 It would be best if you stuck to these guidelines so that you don’t face any healing complications.

 The Do’s and Don’ts of Tooth Extraction Aftercare

 Ideally, the extraction site should be healed within 7 to 10 days of the procedure.
 At this time, you must do all you can to promote proper healing and encourage clotting at the extraction site.

 If you are a regular smoker, you will have to refrain from smoking while you heal, as it can negatively impact the healing process.